esmarlint/CorePagination/README.md

 ## Upcoming Changes

-🎉 **Version 0.2.1 Released**: CorePagination version 0.2.1 is now available on NuGet!
+🎉 **Version 0.5.0 Released**: CorePagination version 0.5.0 is now available on NuGet!
 This release includes various improvements and bug fixes to enhance the library's functionality and reliability.

+### Changelog

+#### Version 0.5.0

+##### Improvements

+- Enhanced internal XML documentation for improved code maintainability and understanding.
+- Added URL Transformation Extensions to provide easy integration of navigational links in pagination results.
+- Improved overall documentation, including updates to the introduction, usage examples, and feature explanations.
+- Refactored code for better type safety and encapsulation, such as marking internal classes (e.g., Guards) as `internal` to prevent unintended public access.

 ## Roadmap to Version 1.0